zsq978663747/Documentation/IBC/IBC_User_Guide.md

 *1. "to" account*
 The "to" account must be the account which deploied ibc.token contract.
 In BOS-EOS IBC system, the "to" account on both EOS mainnet and BOS mainnet are **bosibc.io**.
+*Note: StartEOS contributed the EOS mainnet account `bosibc.io`; as the encouragement for the community contributions, the short-name `io` in BOS mainnet will be delivered to StartEOS.*

 *2. "quantity"*
 The token must be registered, and the quantity amount must satisfies this token's constraints,